-When it's installed correctly, a perforated drainage pipe is an effective solution to problems with standing water or excessive ground water near a building's foundation.
+When it's installed correctly, a perforated drainage pipe is an effective solution to problems with standing water or excessive groundwater near a building's foundation.
 Drainage pipes are commonly used to move rainwater from gutters away from a house or to drain wet areas in low spots of the yard.
-A perforated pipe may also be used near the base of the home's foundation footers as a drain tile; in this case, the drainage pipe is usually connected to a sump pump.
+A perforated pipe may also be used near the base of the home's foundation footers as a drain tile; in this case, the drainage pipe is often connected to a sump pump inside your home.
 Proper slope of the perforated drainage pipe is important for optimal drainage.

 Dig a trench roughly twice the width of the drainage pipe and at least 2-feet deep with a shovel.
-Cut out roots as needed so the pipe can be placed straight, or only slightly curved, in the trench.
+Cut out roots as needed so the pipe can be placed straight in the trench.

 Use a tape measure to measure the distance from the string to the bottom of the trench, starting from the beginning of the trench, and add or remove soil as needed to maintain a consistent distance from the string the entire length of the trench.

 Use a tamper to compact the soil between the stakes.
 Check the distance from the bottom of the trench to the string after replacing soil and compacting with the tamper and adjust as needed to maintain the correct distance.

 Remove the string and pull out the stakes to clear the way for the perforated pipe.

 Place landscaping fabric in the trench to prevent soil from entering the gravel around the perforated pipe.
 Extend the fabric up both sides of the trench and out onto the ground surface; you'll use the excess to cover the trench's gravel infill.